Welcome to WeStretch! If you're here, then you're probably looking how to form a stretching habit.

 Great!
-You have the will and desire to stretch and your goals to accomplish!
+You have the will and desire to stretch and your specific goals to accomplish!
 What next?

-Exactly as the name says, make a goal to stretch everyday for thirty days.
+Make a goal to stretch everyday for 30 days.
 Try starting with three minutes a day and add a minute every day.
-It helps build the habit, and even once you reach the end of the thirty days, you’re only a few minutes over a half an hour!
+It helps build this positive habit, and even once you reach the end of the thirty days, you’re only a few minutes over a half an hour!
 Totally manageable.

 WeStretch has a neat feature built in, where you can challenge friends and family to stretching competitions!
 Having that desire to beat someone by having a longer stretching session than them or having an unbroken streak longer can be a great motivator.

 You aren’t going to become a yoga master overnight, but you can be one step closer every day.
 Think of little goals you can accomplish and give you actual markers to achieve.
-It can be to touch your toes, to stretch five days in a row, to challenge a friend, to stretch in a park, to stretch while watching a movie, or anything else that is measurable and you want to do.
+It can be to touch your toes, to stretch five days in a row, to challenge a friend, to stretch in a park, to stretch while watching a movie, or any other physical activity that is measurable and you want to achieve.

 You can accomplish anything you put your mind to.
 Making a habit of stretching regularly is a great way to help yourself form new habits, as well as strengthening your body and improving your physical health.